muratk5n/thirdwave/en/index.md

 Holywood's obsession with the multiverse concept is likely for gaslighting, distraction..
-MV creates an illusion of a "multiplicity of options", regular citizen might be suffering in real life, but then goes to a movie teather watches a "multiverse movie" and starts feeling good about himself..
+MV creates an illusion of a "multiplicity of options", regular citizen might be suffering in real life, but then goes to a movie theater watches a "multiverse movie" and starts feeling good about himself..
 Maybe there is another him out there in a parallel world who is better off?
 Add little time travel future him can time travel to his old (current) self and help him (creating "new